lukekivi/NYTimesMostViewedArticles/README.md

 - In the future it is important to implement some UI tests.

 ## Future Changes
+- The "No network connection" notification should be an animated overlay rather than a new row that pushes content down.
 - In MainScreenCoreContent() each non-success state builds its own column.
 This should be simplified.
 - Persist basic UI data through process death via SavedStateHandle
 - Add a period selector.